yanshuotan/bart-playground/README.md

-# better-bart
+# BART Playground

-This is designed to be a more flexible and better implementation of BART.
+This is meant to be a modular implementation of BART that allows for easier experimentation.